Finite element methods for electroneutral multicomponent electrolyte flows: Spatial discretization

 \subsection{Integral constraints}

 In general, the steady problem \cref{eq:steady_ensosm} with boundary conditions \cref{eq:steady_ensosm_bcs} is not uniquely solvable, and $1 \leq k \leq n+1$ additional constraints must be imposed for uniqueness.
 The necessity of such constraints in the uncharged, steady SOSM setting was pointed out in \cite{baier2024high}.
-However, the present situation is more complicated than that of \cite{baier2024high} because we allow for the boundary data in \crefrange{eq:steady_ensosm_bcs_N}{eq:steady_ensosm_bcs_J} to be solution-dependent.
-The situation will be further complicated in \cref{sec:temporal_disc} when we consider the transient problem, but for now we focus on the steady case.
+However, the present situation is more complicated than that of \cite{baier2024high} because we allow for the boundary data in \crefrange{eq:steady_ensosm_bcs_N}{eq:steady_ensosm_bcs_J} to depend on the local state of the mixture.
+Further complications will arise in \cref{sec:temporal_disc} when we consider the transient problem, but for now we focus on the steady case.

 The need for constraints can be motivated as follows.
-Integrate the continuity equations \cref{eq:steady_mc} over $\Omega$ and use the divergence theorem together with the BCs \cref{eq:steady_ensosm_bcs_N,eq:steady_ensosm_bcs_J} to obtain $n$ \textit{compatibility conditions} on the data,
+Integrate the solenoidal condition \cref{eq:steady_kl} on $J$ over $\Omega$ and use the divergence theorem together with the BC \cref{eq:steady_ensosm_bcs_J} to obtain a fundamental \textit{compatibility condition} on the problem data:

+which states that the total charge flux into the electroneutral mixture is zero.
+By contrast, in a general electrolytic cell the total component molar fluxes need not be zero, unless the mixture is at a steady state.
+In the steady case, however, the continuity equations \cref{eq:steady_mc} and BCs \cref{eq:steady_ensosm_bcs_N} yield $n-1$ additional compatibility conditions: